OCA/odoo-community.org/website/Contribution/oca_module_lifecycle_development_status.rst

 As a summary, alpha and beta modules:

--  Must at all times follow the OCA coding standards and ensure TravisCI green builds.
+-  Must at all times follow the OCA coding standards and ensure CI green builds.

 -  Must be correctly installed by the OCA Runbot, without conflicting